 Isaac Hogarth

 Isaac has a specialist clinical negligence, personal injury and insurance practice.
-A large number of Isaac’s instructions relate to cases involving life-changing spinal and brain injuries, chronic pain and fatalities.
-He is ranked as a leading junior in personal injury and clinical negligence in both the Legal 500 and Chambers and Partners 2024.
+Isaac is generally instructed in cases involving life-changing spinal and brain injuries, chronic pain, amputations and fatalities.
+He is ranked as a leading junior in personal injury and clinical negligence in both the Legal 500 and Chambers and Partners 2025.

-In addition to his injury practice, Isaac has a growing reputation as an insurance specialist and is often instructed to advise insurers and the MIB on technical coverage and indemnity issues.
+In addition to his injury practice, Isaac has an established reputation as an insurance specialist and is often instructed to advise insurers and the MIB on technical coverage and indemnity issues.

 In addition to his civil practice, Isaac is often instructed to provide representation at inquests, particularly those arising from deaths in hospitals and road traffic accidents.